Where to Go On a Malaria-free Family Safari in South Africa?

 Namibia -

 From November to June in the following regions: Ohangwena, Omaheke, Omusati, Oshana, Oshikoto and Otjozondjupa.
-Risk throughout the year exists along the Kunene river and in Caprivi and Kavango regions.
+Risk throughout the year exists along the Kunene River and in the Caprivi and Kavango regions.

 Throughout the year in all low veld areas (mainly western parts).